 I stand by my theory that some of the best places are hidden behind unassuming garage doors.
 Enter Two Chaps in Marrickville.
-If I hear you asking ‘isn’t Two Chaps just a café?’ – Have patience my friend, it’s so much more than that.
-Housed inside an industrial style garage, this joint offers artisan breads, house roasted coffee, locally sourced organic produce which is served straight from the kitchen to your table.
-Now for the twist… Every Thursday and Friday night Two Chaps keeps its doors open until 10pm to host a legendary homemade pasta and vegetarian dinner.
+Housed inside an industrial style garage, by day this joint offers artisan breads, house roasted coffee, locally sourced organic produce which is served straight from the kitchen to your table.
+Now for the twist… Every Thursday, Friday and Saturday night Two Chaps keeps its doors open until 10pm to host a legendary homemade pasta and vegetarian dinner.
 Trust me, this seasonal menu will make you drool (ravioli filled with buffalo ricotta and burnt sage butter for $25).
 You can order the set menu for $55 per person with free corkage or dine a la carte with corkage at $4 per person.
 Owners Richie Maxfield and Piero Pignatti Morano have done a fine job with the atmospherics at Two Chaps – A warm and rustic venue with friendly service and good music.
 Come here with a group of your nearest and dearest and stay until they pull down the garage door.

 Iselin’s Favourite: Time for Thai, Newtown

 Sanjana’s Favourite: Rossopomodoro, Balmain